Keith-Khadar/nwktheory/docs/api/Sprint 3.md

 ## What we have done:
   - ### Frontend:
+    - Added a skeleton for the chat page
+    - Added zoom and panning for highcharts (the library used to display your connections)
+    - Added functionality for adding connections through the frontend.
+    - Added a logo and changed the theme of the Auth0 Login page.
+    - Created a profile page that shows your profile picture, username, and email.
+There is some added HTML and CSS to format it nicely.
+    - Added functionality to take and upload pictures using any device
-    - Added functionality to send http requests to the backend and receive responses
+    - Added functionality to send images to the backend and retrieve images.
-    - Added automatic profile creation.
-If the user signs in using Auth0 for the first time we will create a profile for them on our database, otherwise we will get their data from the database
-    - Added an undirected graph that will be used for diplaying the connections between users

   - ### Backend:
-    - Added functionality for users to add and delete their connections
-    - Added error checking to handle invalid connections requesting to be added
-    - Added functionality to allow users to modify their profile information (currently only the name is modifiable but will add additioanl demographic information that users can modify)
+    - Added functionality to upload images to the backend via a PUT request.
-    - Added CORS policy to allow remote origin requests between clients and the server
+    - Added file server for serving uploaded images to the backend
+    - Added compatability with PNG and JPEG image formats
+    - Added paramater requests for GET users request allowing for partial data requests.
+    - Added more options for the update user request allowing for name, email, and profile picture path updates.

 # Frontend Unit Tests
-   - Chat page: This displays the chat page (this page is empty for now, but we will add functionality for chatting next sprint)
+   - Chat page: This displays the chat page.
+This now shows the skeleton of what the chat page will look like (this will be exapnded upon next sprint).
-   - Graph: This displays the graph that we are generating from High Charts
+   - Graph: This displays the graph that we are generating from High Charts with the data coming from the backend.
-   - Home Page: This displays everything on the home page (the home page includes the graph)
+   - Home Page: This displays everything on the home page (the home page includes the graph).
+Also shows the button to add connections aswell as the model that shows up when you click this button.
-   - Profile Page: This displays the profile page ( Nothing is shown here at the moment because this data is collected of Auth0 when the user is logged in)
+   - Profile Page: This displays the profile page ( Nothing is shown here at because this data is collected of Auth0 when the user is logged in)
    - Tabs: This displays the tabs that will be shown at the bottom of the app
+   - User-profile: This displays the user's profile card (nothing is shown here because this data is collected from the backend)
 ## Frontend Cypress Test
    This is an E2E test that goes through the process of signing up for an account and logging into an account through Auth0.
-The first test is for signing up.
-Cypress will go through the sign-up process and if an account already exists on Auth0 it will stop there, otherwise it will confirm through the profile page that it is signed in properly.
-Similarly, for the log in process it will log in check the information shown in the profile page, confirm that the other pages work, and then log out.
+The test goes through the process of signing up for an account first.
+If there is already an account, the test will end, otherwise it will display the home page then end.
+The second E2E test goes through the process of logging in.
+It will log in through Auth0 then check that all the tabs work.
+Then it will add a connection.
+Lastly it will log out.

 # Backend Unit Tests
 ## Storage Tests
-  - TestGetUser: checks that the GetUser() function properly retrieves the user from the storage implementations.
+  - Added test for the expanded update user function
-  - TestInsertUser: checks that the InsertUser() function properly inserts a user into the storage implementations.
+  - Added a test for deleting user connections for the database
-  - TestDeleteUser: checks that the DeleteUser() function properly deletes a user from the storage implementations.
+  - Added a test for creating user connections in the database
 ## Backend Postman Tests
   - Test get user by email: Test the information of retrieved user is as expected through the GetUserByEmail() function.
   - Test get second user by email: Test the infomration of retrieved second user is as expected through the GetUserByEmail() function.
+  - Test get user by email: Test the information of retrieved user is as expected through the GetUserByEmail() function after a new profile pic is added.
+  - Test get second user by email: Test the infomration of retrieved second user is as expected through the GetUserByEmail() function after a new profile pic is added.

 # User Controls